 Frontier offers more flexibility with several different plans for you to choose from.
 Their prices start at $20/mo for speeds up to 6 Mbps, and their fastest fiber plans go up to 940 Mbps.
 For bigger households, the plan with up to 940 Mbps from Spectrum or Frontier would be a great option.
-If Frontier’s Gigabit plan is available, we’d recommend going with that over Spectrum’s fastest plan, as fiber is more reliable than cable.
+If Frontier’s Gigabit plan is available, we’d recommend going with that over Spectrum’s fastest plan.

 Up to 100 Mbps